mousebrains/OpenIrrigation/INSTALL.raspbian.md

 # Installation on a Raspberry Pi 3 with Raspbian Buster Lite
+---
 ## Install Raspbian: These instructions are tested on Raspbian Buster
 - Download and create an SD card image of [Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/)
 - I run my Raspberry Pi computers headless.
 To enable sshd on the first boot, touch ssh in the root directory of your SD card.
 - Boot your Raspberry Pi with your SD card.
+- If logging into your Raspberry Pi via ssh you will need to obtain its IP address.
 - Log into your Raspberry Pi.
 The default username is pi and the default password is raspberry
 - Run "sudo raspi-config"
   - Change the password.